 The best value moc toe is from Thursday Boot Company.
-Thursday completely redefined the high-end Goodyear welted boot game by offering high-quality resolable boots for under $200.
+Thursday completely redefined the high-end Goodyear welted boot game by offering high-quality, resoleable boots for under $200.

-Their Diplomat boot is the perfect example of this commitment to style, comfort, and value.
-Thursday uses high-quality leather uppers, attached to super comfortable cork-bed midsoles that form to your feet, and a cushy Vibram wedge sole.
-You also get a steel shank for stability, which is rare for a casual boot.
+Their Diplomat is a great example of their commitment to versatility: the toe is narrower and lower profile than most moc toes, making for a boot that’s much easier to dress up.
+Thursday uses high-quality leather uppers, attached to comfortable, shock absorbing insoles that are layered over leather and cork that molds to your foot over time.
+You also get a steel shank for stability, which is rare for a moc toe boot.

 - Iconic and popular boot style

-- A variety of leathers, including a GoreTex option
+- A variety of leathers, including steel toe

 The Best Plain Toe Boots

 On the opposite end of the style spectrum, you have plain toe boots.
-They don’t have as much of a round toe as moc toes.
 Their narrow toe allows for a more versatile look.
-You can even wear some moc toe boots with dress pants.
+You can even wear some plain toe boots with dress pants.

 Best Value Plain Toe Boot: Thursday Boot Company – President